 - Works on WordPress 2.8

 The media library plugin allows you to easily attach/re-attach images, group images using gallery objects, tag images, and much more from your WordPress dashboard.
-The plugin uses native WordPress objects to accomplish these tasks so that you may use existing WordPress functions and plugins on [...]
+The plugin uses native WordPress objects to accomplish these tasks so that you may use existing WordPress functions and plugins on the gallery [...]

 [Most recent Media Library Plugin description.]
 Add Tags to Images The true power of Media Library Plugin 2.0, comes from image tagging.
 It allows you to tag your WordPress images or attachments with the existing WordPress tag framework.
-Once tagged, you can group your images into [...]
+Once tagged, you can group your images into galleries simply [...]